-Capturing and sharing a video recording of your screen can be the quickest, easiest and most effective way of sharing knowledge in many different situations.
+Capturing and sharing a screen recording can be the quickest, easiest, and most effective way of sharing knowledge in many different situations.

-And to help you with this, there is an entire range of screencasting software in the market, which offer a variety of features on top of basic screen recording capability.
+And to help you with this, there is an entire range of screencast software in the market, which offer a variety of features on top of the ability to record your screen.

-As you’d imagine, these software tools have seen a surge in popularity among content creators for creating videos for their online courses, Youtube channel, for marketing purpose and even for answering customers’ queries.
+As you’d imagine, these software tools have seen a surge in popularity among creators for making screencast videos for their online courses, Youtube channels, for marketing, and even for answering customers’ queries.

-Despite their popularity, it can be a challenge to find the best screencasting software for your needs — as there are hardly any in-depth resources on the internet which do a detailed assessment of the different tools out there.
+Despite their popularity, it can be a challenge to find the best screencasting software for your needs.

-So, I decided to create a comprehensive guide that will help you make the right choice by comparing the capabilities, features, pricing, etc. of different screen recording software.
+So, I decided to create a comprehensive guide to help you make the right choice by comparing the capabilities, features, pricing, etc. of different screen recording software.

 Let’s get started.